 This SPD uses a variety of terms that are defined in the Glossary of Terms section and in the formal Program documents.
 It is important that you reference these definitions when determining eligibility for coverage and for benefits.

-References to "the Company" refer to Consolidated Communications, Inc. and its Participating Affiliates.
 References to "you" or "your" refer to the Eligible Union Retiree only.

 Who is Eligible

 Only Eligible Union Retirees may participate in the Program.
 You are an "Eligible Union Retiree" if you meet each of the following conditions: